 For some dogs, stairs can become a struggle seemingly overnight.
-A sudden an unexpected hesitancy to going up or down the stairs could be for any number of reasons including:
+When stairs become a challenge, there is likely an excellent reason.
+A dog’s sudden and unexpected hesitancy to go up or down the stairs could be for any number of reasons, including:

 - Injury or Pain